 • Read the title to the students.
 Explain that a family is a group of people who are related.
 Families come in many sizes.
 Some families are big.
 There are lots of people in big families.
 Some families are small.
-Just one adult and one child.
+For example, a family with just one adult and one child.